Baby feeding and teething safety

 - Inspect baby bottle nipples before and after each use.

-- Discard bottle nipples that show signs of wear and tear: a child could choke on broken nipple pieces.
+- Discard baby bottle nipples that show signs of wear and tear.
+A child can choke on broken nipple pieces.

 Did you know...

-- Replace your child's pacifier at least every two months - don't wait for it to start looking worn.
+- Replace your child's pacifier at least every 2 months before it starts looking worn.

 - Inspect your child's pacifier daily:

-- Check the nipple for changes in texture, tears or holes - these can appear with age or exposure to heat, certain foods, or sunlight.
+- Check the nipple for changes in texture, tears or holes.
+These changes can be caused by age, exposure to heat, sunlight and certain foods.

 - Check that the nipple and any ring or handle stays firmly attached when pulled forcefully.

-- Throw out any pacifier displaying signs of breakdown.
-Broken or loose pieces can be choking hazards.
+- Throw out any pacifier showing signs of wear and tear.
+Broken or loose pieces are choking hazards.